 - Secret protection.
 Enforce managed settings that block access to sensitive files such as

-If your team cannot operate these controls, keep network egress disabled and limit code execution to a smaller trusted group.
+If your team cannot operate these compensating layers, do not adopt the open posture.
+Keep network egress disabled and limit code execution to a smaller trusted group.

 | Setting | Recommendation | Risk Level |